CJ20Project/mmWaveEmoRecDataset/README.md

 ### Python Scripts (`src/python/`)
 - **`classification.py`**: This script performs emotion classification using the participants' self-assessment scores for each clip as the ground truth.
 It uses the first 75% of the samples from all trials as the training set and the remaining 25% as the test set.
 Users can configure the signal type (mmWave, PPG, and GSR) in the global settings before running the script.
 Detailed results will be saved in the `results/` directory.
-- **`resultsSummary.py`**: This script aggregates the classification results and compares the accuracy and F1-scores for valence, arousal, and dominance across different signal types.
+- **`resultsSummary.py`**: This script aggregates the classification results and compares the accuracy, balanced accuracy and F1-scores for valence, arousal, and dominance across different signal types.
 The results are saved in a table named `resultsTable.txt` within the `results/` folder.